 For the next generation of leaders

-The Department of Diagnostic Radiology is pleased to offer one-year and two-year fellowship programs in general pediatric radiology at the IWK Health Centre.
+The Department of Diagnostic Radiology is pleased to offer one-year fellowship programs in general pediatric radiology at the IWK Health Centre.

 You'll be eligible to apply for our clinical fellowship program if you're a Canadian or international applicant.
 If you're an international applicant, you must have completed four years of training in a diagnostic radiology residency program or be board-certified as a radiologist in your country of origin.